5 Chest Workout at Gym Exercises for Maximum Muscle Growth

 2. Incline Dumbbell Press – For Upper Chest Definition

 If your upper chest is lagging, this is your go-to move.
-The incline dumbbell press targets the upper pecs and helps build that thick shelf-like look below the collarbones.
+The incline dumbbell press targets the upper pecs and helps build that thick shelf-like look below the collarbones, making it one of the most effective chest gym exercises for upper chest development.

 1. Set the bench at a 30–45 degree incline.